Next Steps Spring

 If you are attending an out-of-state community college:

 Although USC does not maintain articulation agreements with out-of-state community colleges, most courses that will transfer to the major four-year, public institutions in your state will transfer to USC, although they may not fulfill the same requirements or offer the same course equivalences.
-Please feel free to email sdpesd@usc.edu if you need help with course selection.
+Please feel free to email springadm@usc.eduif you need help with course selection.

 If you are attending a four-year institution or study abroad agreement school as a non–degree-seeking or visiting student:

 USC’s articulation histories with four-year schools will show you which courses have been accepted in transfer in the past and are likely to be accepted now.
 This includes courses at our preferred study abroad institutions.
-If a course is not listed, however, it means it has not been evaluated by USC’s Undergraduate Transfer Credit Services and may or may not transfer.
+If a course is not listed, it means that it has not been evaluated by USC’s Undergraduate Transfer Credit Services and may or may not transfer.

 Standardized Exams: